Fiscal localism: Taxes

 Proponents of fiscal localism argue that paying higher local taxes and lower national taxes will help communities grow and thrive.
-A report from The TaxPayers' Alliance states that a decentralized form of taxation leads to a more efficient public sector.
-This report references a German econometric study which found that "government efficiency increase with the degree of fiscal decentralization".
 Reasons used to support local taxation include responsiveness, cost efficiency, incentives, and accountability.
 The Spanish Institute of Fiscal Studies conducted a study over a period stretching from 1972 to 2005 using data from 23 countries regarding taxes.
 The study found that "reducing the share of central government in total tax revenue by one percentage point boosts long-run GDP growth by about 0.06 per cent per annum".
 Setting local taxes is complicated, because too high a tax rate will lead to taxpayers refusing to pay while too low a rate will not give the local government enough funds to function and operate effectively.
 These taxes are separate from state and federal taxes and are not set at the state or federal level.
 Increasing local taxes allows a community to reinvest revenue generated from the taxes into public institutions or programs that help the local community.
 Residents are able to physically see and experience where their tax money is going and how it improves their lives.